cs5500-neu/admin/syllabus.md

 * Deshpande, Dhanashri deshpande.dha@northeastern.edu
 * Luo, Frank luo.fr@northeastern.edu
-* Qiao, Zheng qiao.zhe@northeastern.edu
+* Xie, Wen xie.wen2@northeastern.edu

 TA Hours and location listed on Piazza Under Resources/Staff

 ## Course Description

+Covers the foundations of software engineering, including software development life cycle models (e.g., waterfall, spiral, agile); requirements analysis; user-centered design; software design principles and patterns; testing (functional testing, structural testing, testing strategies); code refactoring and debugging; software architecture and design; and integration and deployment.
+Includes a course project where some of the software engineering methods (from requirements analysis to testing) are applied in a team-based setting.

 This course focuses on the fundamentals of developing software.
-We will learn how to develop software from start to finish through the framework of the software development lifecycle.
-This course is team project-based and much of the learning will be done through developing software as a team.
-We will work on an existing codebase (legacy code).
+We will learn how to develop software from start to finish through the framework of the software development lifecycle (SDLC).

-**Registrar Description**: Covers the foundations of software engineering, including software development life cycle models (e.g., waterfall, spiral, agile); requirements analysis; user-centered design; software design principles and patterns; testing (functional testing, structural testing, testing strategies); code refactoring and debugging; software architecture and design; and integration and deployment.
-Includes a course project where some of the software engineering methods (from requirements analysis to testing) are applied in a team-based setting.
-Requires admission to MS program or completion of all transition courses.

 ## Course Objectives

-By the end of this course, you will:
+By the end of this course, students will be able to:

-* Learn about the Software Development Lifecycle.
-* Learn about effective design patterns and antipatterns.
-* Gain experience building larger software.
-* Gain experience writing tests.
-* Learn a few specific tools (e.g. git) that will be relevant to your professional career.
+1. **Critically evaluate software development methodologies**
+   - Analyze and compare software lifecycle models (e.g., Waterfall, Agile, Spiral) in terms of their applicability to different project contexts and constraints.

+2. **Conduct comprehensive requirements engineering**
+   - Apply advanced techniques for eliciting, specifying, and validating software requirements, with attention to stakeholder needs and system constraints.

+3. **Design robust software architectures**
+   - Utilize architectural patterns and design principles to create scalable, maintainable, and modular software systems.

+4. **Implement software using industry-standard practices**
+   - Apply principles of version control, continuous integration, and test-driven development in the implementation of software solutions.

+5. **Apply rigorous testing strategies**
+   - Design and execute functional, structural, and automated tests to ensure software correctness, reliability, and performance.

+6. **Refactor and debug complex systems**
+   - Use systematic approaches to improve code quality and resolve defects in medium-to-large codebases.

+7. **Collaborate effectively in team-based projects**
+   - Demonstrate proficiency in agile project management, peer code reviews, and collaborative development using tools like GitHub and issue trackers.

+8. **Communicate technical decisions and trade-offs**
+   - Present design choices, testing strategies, and project outcomes clearly and professionally in both written and oral formats.
+Examples include Design Documents, sequence diagrams, entity relationship diagrams

+9. **Reflect on ethical and professional responsibilities**
+   - Evaluate the societal impact of software systems and adhere to ethical standards in software engineering practice.

+10. **Integrate theory with practice through a capstone project**
+    - Apply the full spectrum of software engineering techniques—from requirements to deployment—in a semester-long team project simulating real-world development.

 ## Resources